edgexfoundry/device-coap-c/README.md

 Simply run the generated executable.
 The example below was built with the `build_debug.sh` script.

 ```
-   $ build/debug/device-coap -f configuration-native.toml
+   $ build/debug/device-coap -cf configuration-native.yaml
 ```

->_Note:_ `configuration-native.toml` adapts the contents of `configuration.toml` for use with a separate device-coap executable.
+>_Note:_ `configuration-native.yaml` adapts the contents of `configuration.yaml` for use with a separate device-coap executable.

 Run with `-h` to see all command line options.